preciofishbone/OmniaDocsG2/working-with-processes-v7/authoring-processes-v7/working-with-published-processes/index.rst

 .. image:: delete-process-delete-v7.png

-If you choose to restore a document a draft is created and you can work with exactly the same way as any other draft.
+If you choose to restore a process, a draft is created and you can work with it exactly the same way as any other draft.